-Stage in the reaction Explanation Part 1 of both graphshas the biggest slope (gradient) so • The concentration of the reactants (usually the acid) is the highest and the reaction rate is the highest. • the reaction surface area (the solid), is the biggest therefore the number of effective collisions taking place will be high so the reaction rate is high and • the volume of gas produced per second is high.
-Part 2 showsa gradual decrease in the slope so The reactants are being used to produce the products so the reaction rate decreases gradually. the concentration of the acid is decreasing and the reaction surface area of the solid reactant is decreasing therefore the number of effective collisions taking place decreases and the reaction rate decreases and the volume of gas produced per second will decrease so that fewer gas molecules escape per second and the rate at which the mass changes, decreases.
-Part 3 is where When the limiting reactant has been used up (all of it each graph ends horizontally has reacted) which means that the reaction is complete. the reaction is complete and no more products are produced as no more products are produced so no more gas escapes from the system and the mass remains constant the mass remains constant.
+Stage in the reaction Explanation Part 1 of both graphs has the biggest slope (gradient) so the reaction rate is the highest.
+The concentration of the reactants (usually the acid) is the highest and the reaction surface area (the solid), is the biggest therefore the number of effective collisions taking place will be high so the reaction rate is high and the volume of gas produced per second is high.
+Part 2 shows • a gradual decrease in the slope so • the reaction rate decreases gradually.
+The reactants are being used to produce the products so the concentration of the acid is decreasing and the reaction surface area of the solid reactant is decreasing therefore the number of effective collisions taking place decreases and the reaction rate decreases and the volume of gas produced per second will decrease so that fewer gas molecules escape per second and the rate at which the mass changes, decreases.
+Part 3 is where • each graph ends horizontally • which means that the reaction is complete.
+When the limiting reactant has been used up (all of it has reacted) • the reaction is complete and • no more products are produced so • no more gas escapes from the system and • the mass remains constant.